Missouri vs. Princeton Predictions & Picks - NCAA Tournament Second Round

 Missouri vs. Princeton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game that pits the Missouri Tigers (25-9) versus the Princeton Tigers (22-8) at Golden 1 Center has a projected final score of 77-71 (based on our computer prediction) in favor of Missouri, who is favored in this matchup by our model.
-Game time is at 6:10 PM ET on March 18.
+Saturday's game at Golden 1 Center has the Missouri Tigers (25-9) matching up with the Princeton Tigers (22-8) at 6:10 PM ET on March 18.
+Our computer prediction projects a 77-71 win for Missouri, who are favored by our model.

-Based on our computer prediction, Missouri is projected to cover the point spread (6.5) versus Princeton.
-The two sides are projected to come in below the 148.5 over/under.
+Based on our computer prediction, Missouri projects to cover the 6.5-point spread in its matchup versus Princeton.
+The over/under has been set at 148.5, and the two teams are projected to go under that total.

 Missouri vs. Princeton Game Info & Odds